- It's the only guitar you'll ever need

 Martin tends to have a more mid-range, woody tone, while Taylor’s often have a brighter, modern tone.

-00 vs 000 | What’s the Difference?
+00 vs. 000 | What’s the Difference?

 The 00 and 000 body shape is very similar.
-They both share the same body depth, but 00s generally have less spacing between the frets because they have a smaller body.
+They both share the same body depth, but the 00s generally have less spacing between the frets because they have a smaller body.

 This can make them good guitars for players with slightly smaller hands.